lawaligned/ontogeny-of-a-workspace/COMPUTE_BUDGET.md

 either operation (lens fitting is dominated by backward passes per prompt; λ̂ estimation by SGLD chain length), so Tier 2's benchmark step exists to replace the extrapolation below with a measured number before full spend.

-Additional experiments not yet benchmarked include applying J-lens analysis to larger open-weight models such as OLMo-2-1B and Kimi K2, investigating whether reasoning-related representations can be reverse-engineered in mathematical tasks, and extending interpretability experiments to better understand the internal structures associated with capability and alignment-relevant behaviors.
+Additional experiments not yet benchmarked include applying J-lens analysis to larger open-weight models such as OLMo-2-1B, Kimi K2, GLM 5.2 investigating whether reasoning-related representations can be reverse-engineered in mathematical tasks, and extending interpretability experiments to better understand the internal structures associated with capability and alignment-relevant behaviors.